dbalsom/fluxfox/README.md

 The image will be square with a single disk surface if the image is single-sided.
 Otherwise, both sides of the disk will be rendered side by side.

+When working with Kryoflux file sets, any file in a set may be used as an input filename.

 Run with the `-h` parameter to see more command-line options.